 - Scissors

-We experimented with different ways to squeeze the paint and found that drizzling the paint on instead of squeezing drops of paint produced more interesting patterns.
+Let kids experiment with different ways to squeeze on their paint.
+Try drizzling and squeezing drops of paint on to see the different types of patterns it produces.
 Remind kids not to squeeze too hard, a little paint goes a long way!

 Related: Easy Heart Spin Painting for Valentine’s Day